mikebronner/laravel-caffeine/README.md

 - removing session-timeout on all pages.

 ## Considerations
-This package adds the multiple routes under `genealabs/laravel-caffeine`.
+This package adds the routes under `genealabs/laravel-caffeine`.
 Please verify that these don't collide with your existing routes.

 ## Installation